Meet the designer: Interview with Ana Aguilar

 Be mindful of your practices and do your research.
 There are so many small steps that we can all take together to make a big impact.

-To value me.
-It’s easy to feel like your not doing enough, or that you could always be doing more, but at the end of the day, you need to feel proud about where you are.
-Even if it’s not where you want to be, acknowledge the fact that you know what you’re worth, so you can keep moving forward.
+To value myself.
+It’s easy to feel like your not doing enough, or that you could always be doing more, but at the end of the day you need to feel proud about where you are.
+Even if it’s not where you want to be, acknowledge the fact that you know what your worth, so you can keep moving forward.

 Deciding to quit my job as a bench jeweler at a private shop and dedicate myself full time to my business was a scary time.
 There’s all this excitement and freedom, but then the pressure of performance and reality sets in and it’s easy to feel frantic about all the things that need to be done.
 I have to remind myself when things are stressful, how grateful I am to be doing what I love, and how supported I am, it helps when I’m overwhelmed.